History, Mission and Vision

 - Free Access to the Cleveland Clinic Alumni Library

-- Free Text Book on “Practical Manual of In Vitro Fertilization: Advanced Methods and Novel Devices” edited by Dr. Peter Nagy et al, Springer
+- Free Text Book on “Practical Manual of In Vitro Fertilization: Advanced Methods and Novel Devices” edited by Dr. Peter Nagy et al, Springer.
+Available to candidates who register for either Module 5A, 5B, 5C or 5D

 - WHO Laboratory Manual for the Examination of Human Semen and Sperm-Cervical Mucus Interaction.
 5th Edition (CD)